doctorts/cli-linux/README.md

 #

-## This CLI is part of a Brazilian project developed by <a src ="https://github.com/mrdiniz88"> Mr.Diniz </a>, this project has more integrated repositories, among them is the main part of the project <a src="https://github.com/doctorts/core">@doctorts/core"</a> and the library <a src="https://adiwajshing.github.io/Baileys/">@adiwajshing/baileys</a>.
+## This CLI is part of a Brazilian project developed by <a src="https://github.com/mrdiniz88"> Mr.Diniz </a>, this project has more integrated repositories, among them is the main part of the project <a src="https://github.com/doctorts/core">@doctorts/core</a> and the library <a src="https://adiwajshing.github.io/Baileys/">@adiwajshing/baileys</a>.

 <br/>